JoBrad/http-json-errors/README.md

 ![Tests](https://github.com/JoBrad/http-json-errors/workflows/Tests/badge.svg?branch=master)

 # http-json-errors
 A Node package that exposes standardized error creation functions and a class.
-This package was written for Express but doesn't have any dependencies on it.
+This package was written for Express but doesn't have any dependencies on Express or any other package, except for development.

 ## Example